-Staff are required to dress in warm clothes to avoid provoking or upsetting the elderly, encourage sleep.
+Staff required to dress in pj's to avoid upsetting the elderly...

 The care home works on with the Butterfly Model of Care, a system that’s focused on empathy and where the emotions and feelings of the aged residents are considered before everything else.
 The staff is required to dress in warm clothes to avoid provoking, terrifying or upsetting the elderly.

 Caring for the elderly is a fulfilling but sensitive duty.
 Nursing homes have to constantly devise new means to keep the elderly comfortable and happy.
 It’s not always easy to get them to follow a daily routine that’s suitable for their current state of health.
 A lot of elderly people who are admitted into care facilities suffer from dementia, with Alzheimer’s accounting for about 60 to 80 percent of all cases.
 They suffer a decline in memory and the inability to perform daily functions efficiently.
 They are sensitive to certain sights, sounds, and environmental conditions.
 Dementia can’t be cured but can be managed by therapy and changes to lifestyle.